 Use Claude Code as an MCP server

-Start Claude as an MCP server
+# Start Claude as a stdio MCP server

 claude mcp serve